-Fire and Emergency use fire seasons to:
+Fire seasons are used to:

 - inform people about the requirements for or restrictions on lighting fires in the open air - manage the use of fire to protect communities from the consequences of unwanted fire.

 There may be other legal requirements and regulatory approvals needed for a fire under other legislation, such as the Resource Management Act 1991, or Council by-laws.
 It is your responsibility to comply with all other legislation and get all other necessary approvals.